Table Of Contents_

 Tinder Passport: Liking When You’re Not There

-If you pay for Tinder (more info on this down below), you can transfer for your profile, virtually of course, to another location.
-This is very beneficial if you plan on traveling some where for work or vacation and want to meet friends or singles before you arrive.
-Even if you don’t plan on meeting some one physically, it’s still an excellent way to garner tips about local cuisine, places to go or things to see.
+If you pay for Tinder (more info on this down below), you can transfer your profile, virtually of course, to another location.
+This is very beneficial if you plan on traveling somewhere for work or vacation and want to meet friends or singles before you arrive.
+Even if you don’t plan on meeting someone physically, it’s still an excellent way to garner tips about local cuisine, places to go, or things to see.
+And while traveling and you get bored, you may need some of the best free Android games that include word teasers, shooters, puzzle games, and trivia games to pass time.

 The Super Like feature is fairly new.
 It in effect allow to tell you someone that you like them before they swipe left or right on your profile.
 Everyone get’s one Super Like every 24-hour period so they must use them wisely.
 And since everyone knows this you have a greater chance of matching as you’re garnering more of their attention.
 Paying (Tinder Plus – more info below) will get you up to 5 Super Likes per day.